Food-Based Vitamins vs Traditional Supplements: Understanding the Differences

 Food-based Vitamins verses traditional vitamin sources.

 There is a lot of debate about which source of a vitamin or mineral is best—food-based vitamins or traditional vitamins and minerals.
 One important point to remember is that whatever the source of the vitamin included in the product, it’s the same.
-All vitamins and minerals have a chemical formula, and the formula is always the same, so the source does not change the vitamin or mineral that you will obtain.
+All vitamins and minerals have a chemical formula, and the formula is always the same, so the source does not change the vitamin or mineral that you will obtain (Blumberg et al., 2024).

 Are Food-Based Vitamins Easier to Absorb?

 Another argument that is often used is that food-based vitamins are easier to absorb.
-All vitamins are, in general, very easy to absorb, and so again the source is less important.
-However, with traditional food supplement sources of vitamins, it is much easier to obtain an ethical dose of a vitamin by consuming a smaller amount of product.
-Food-source products tend to be much lower in strength.
+All vitamins are, in general, very easy to absorb, and so again the source is less important (Lee et al., 2021).
+However, with traditional food supplement sources of vitamins, it is much easier to obtain an effective dose of a vitamin by consuming a smaller amount of product.
+Food-source products tend to be much lower in strength (Blumberg et al., 2024).

 Minerals: A Slightly Different Story

 It is slightly different with minerals, as some minerals are difficult to absorb.
-Iron is difficult to absorb, and our bodies have made it difficult to absorb because too much iron is not good for us.
+Iron is difficult to absorb, and our bodies have made it difficult to absorb because too much iron is not good for us (BCcampus, 2024).
 Food-source minerals in this case may well be easier to absorb, but this effect is usually negated because the concentration of the mineral is much lower.
+In general, minerals are better absorbed from animal-based foods, and the chemical form of the mineral significantly impacts bioavailability (Stachowska et al., 2025).

 Cost Considerations

-Food-source vitamins also tend to be much more expensive than traditional sources.
+Food-source vitamins also tend to be much more expensive than traditional sources (Mitek et al., 2021).
 Whichever source you prefer is good, and it is better to take a supplement and ensure you are getting some nutrients rather than not taking a supplement at all.